mapa17/manuelpasieka.com/content/de/projects/ML_dev_deployment_on_AWS.md

 Similar to the Terraform configuration it starts with a bunch of project-specific user settings, like the path to the github repository containing our project and some AWS specific settings like the username and home directory of the default user.

-Next are some settings that will make sure to log all output created from this script to be written to `/tmp/setup_instance.log` for debugging in case of errors, and we let this script stop and fail as soon as any single command fails, by setting `set -e`.
+Next are some settings that will make sure to log all output created from this script to be written to `/tmp/setup_instance.log` for debugging in case of errors.
+To detect problems easier, we let this script stop and fail as soon as any single command fails, by setting `set -e`.

 The last part of the script is executing a series of shell commands that download, install and configure conda, plus the project and its dependencies.
 We make sure to run those commands as a normal user, as the script itself is executed by cloud-init as root.

 ## Making sure that terraform waits for the instance to complete its setup
-The bash script that we use to configure your new instance is executed through AWS standard [cloud-init](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) by specifying the content of the script as the parameter `user_data` in the AWS instance configuration in Terraform.
+The bash script that we use to configure the newly created instance is executed through AWS [cloud-init](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) by specifying the content of the script as the parameter `user_data` in the AWS instance configuration in Terraform.

 This will cause the creation of a bash script on the new instance and it's executing as part of `clout-init final`.
-Unfortunately, this can take quite some time after the first boot of the instance as cloud-init is executing besides our script and several other AWS pre-configured system updates.
-Terraform on the other side does not wait for cloud-init nor has it means to monitor its progress.
-Instead, Terraform will simply create the instance and provide the script to cloud-init, terminating the deployment once this is done.
+Unfortunately, the execution of this step can take place quite some time, as the first time the instance boots cloud-init is executing besides our script, several other AWS pre-configured system updates.
+Terraform on the other hand does not wait for cloud-init nor has it means to monitor its progress.
+Instead, Terraform will simply create the instance and provide the script to cloud-init, assuming its job is done.

-To make sure that `terraform apply` will only terminate once cloud-init has finished, we introduce a [remove-exec terraform provider](https://www.terraform.io/language/resources/provisioners/remote-exec) resource named `cloud_init_wait` that is basically ssh connecting into the machine and is executing `sudo cloud-init status --wait` which blocks until cloud-init finishes its execution.
+To make sure that `terraform apply` will only terminate once cloud-init has finished, we introduce a [remove-exec terraform provider](https://www.terraform.io/language/resources/provisioners/remote-exec) named `cloud_init_wait` that is using ssh on the remote instance and is executing `sudo cloud-init status --wait` which blocks until cloud-init finishes its execution.

-Once Terraform has finished executing that provider we know that the machine is ready and we can access it through ssh and the `public ip` that is contained at the end of the output generated with `terraform apply`.
+Once this modified Terraform configuration terminates executing, we know that the machine is ready and we can access it through ssh ourselves.
+The `public ip` of our newly created instance is contained at the end of the output generated with `terraform apply`.

 Example:
 ```bash